EvidanceN/Loan_Prediction_model/README.md

 5. Model Saving.

 ### Model training
-The model was trained using Logistic Regression which is suitable for binary and multi-class classification problems.
+The model was trained using a RandomForestClassifier.

 ```
 Loan_Prediction_Model = RandomForestClassifier(n_estimators=100, random_state=42)